notaryproject/specifications/specs/signature-specification.md

   - **`mediaType`** (*string*): This REQUIRED property contains media type of signature envelope blob.
 Following values are supported
     - `application/jose+json`
     - `application/cose`
-- **`subject`** (*descriptor*): A REQUIRED artifact descriptor referencing the signed manifest, including, but not limited to image manifest, image index.
+- **`subject`** (*descriptor*): A REQUIRED artifact descriptor referencing the signed manifest.
 - **`annotations`** (*string-string map*): This REQUIRED property contains metadata for the image manifest.
   It is being used to store information about the signature.
   Keys using the `io.cncf.notary` namespace are reserved for use in Notary Project and MUST NOT be used by other specifications.
-  - **`io.cncf.notary.x509chain.thumbprint#S256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprint of signing certificate and certificate chain (including root) used for signature generation.
+  - **`io.cncf.notary.x509chain.thumbprint#S256`**: A REQUIRED annotation whose value contains the list of SHA-256 fingerprints of signing certificate and certificate chain (including root) used for signature generation.
+The list of fingerprints is present as a JSON array string, corresponding to ordered certificates in [*Certificate Chain* unsigned attribute](#unsigned-attributes) in the signature envelope.
 The annotation name contains the hash algorithm as a suffix (`#S256`) and can be extended to support other hashing algorithms in future.
-    The list of fingerprints is present as a JSON array string, corresponding to ordered certificates in [*Certificate Chain* unsigned attribute](#unsigned-attributes) in the signature envelope.

 ### Signature Discovery